 The season of sun, sand, and swimming may have past already – heck, it’s long gone here with light snow in the forecast tonight – but there is nothing saying that you still can’t find decent lobster in the seafood markets or even your own grocery store this time of year.

 This chowder is definitely in the top 5 of our favorite soups and I think what I love so much about it (aside from the lobster of course) is the sherry that rounds out the chowder so beautifully.
 It adds this extra level of flavor and warmth that you can’t get from salt and it almost makes the soup feel silky.

 3 (1 ½ lb each) cooked lobsters

 3 ears of corn

 For the stock:

-- 4 tablespoons unsalted butter
+4 tbsp unsalted butter

 1 cup chopped yellow onion

-- 1/4 cup cream sherry
+¼ cup cream sherry

-- 1 teaspoon sweet paprika
+1 tsp sweet paprika

-- 4 cups milk (skim works fine)
+4 cups milk (skim works fine)

 2 cups heavy cream

 1 cup dry white wine

 For the soup:

-- 1 tablespoon good olive oil
+1 tbsp extra virgin olive oil

-- 2 cups large-diced unpeeled Yukon gold potatoes (2 medium)
+2 cups large-diced unpeeled Yukon gold potatoes (2 medium)

-- 1 1/2 cups chopped yellow onions (2 onions)
+1 ½ cups chopped yellow onions (2 onions)

-- 2 cups diced celery (3 to 4 stalks)
+2 cups diced celery (3 to 4 stalks)

-- 1 teaspoon freshly ground black pepper
+1 tsp freshly ground black pepper

-- 2 teaspoons chopped fresh chives
+2 tsp chopped fresh chives

-- 1/4 cup cream sherry
+¼ cup cream sherry

-- Remove the meat from the shells of the lobsters.
+Remove the meat from the shells of the lobsters.
 Cut the meat into large cubes and place them in a bowl.
 Cover with plastic wrap and refrigerate.
 Reserve the shells and all the juices that collect.
 Cut the corn kernels from the cobs and set aside, reserving the cobs separately.